-Footfall has increased this year by 9%, bringing the footfall count back to 2019 levels.
-2015 was the highest footfall recorded for Kelso but overall, since 2007, footfall has decreased 14%.
+Footfall has decreased this year by 10%, bringing the footfall count back to 2020 levels.
+2015 was the highest footfall recorded for Kelso but overall, since 2007, footfall has decreased 22%.
 Kelso has fared significantly well in comparison with other towns.
-In terms of retail vacancy rate (2%), Kelso has consistently had one of the lowest vacancy rates and is well below the Scottish Borders average.
+However, in terms of retail vacancy rates (4%) Kelso has consistently had one of the lowest vacancy rates and is well below the Scottish Borders average.

-The town has benefitted from substantial capital investment in recent years; the 1.4m Kelso Townscape Heritage Initiative was led by the council and concluded in March 2015.
-Kelso is one of the surveyed towns whose footfall count is proportionally higher than its population size, see Figure 3.
+The town has benefitted from substantial capital investment in recent years; the 1.4m Kelso Townscape Heritage Initiative was led by the Council and concluded in March 2015.
+Kelso is, one of the surveyed towns, whose footfall count is proportionally higher than its population size, (see Figure 3).